settlemint/docs/content/docs/blockchain-guides/arbitrum/template-library/erc-20.md

 - Pausable capabilities that let the admin pause the contract in case of emergency.
 - Burnable capabilities that let users burn (i.e destroy) their token.

 By default, the account that deploys the ERC-20 smart contract gets 1,000,000 tokens.
-You can change this behaviour by modifying the **“constructor”** in **“GenericToken.sol”**.
+You can change this behaviour by modifying the **"constructor"** in **"GenericToken.sol"**.
 If you do not mint tokens in the constructor, make sure to mint some after the deployment.

 ```solidity
 contract GenericToken is ERC20, ERC20Burnable, Pausable, AccessControl {